Bernardo-MG/cookiecutter-python-library/README.rst

 - Run tests or build the docs with a command
 - Prepared to run tests through tox
 - Prepared to run tests on Python 3
-- Prepared to run coverage tests and integrate with `Coveralls`_
 - Prepared to run tests for the `Sphinx`_ documentation

 Demo